Struggling to get interviews?

 What to include in your education section

-- your degree name/major (and minor, if applicable)
+- Degree and major (and minor, if applicable)

-- Relevant coursework: Including relevant coursework on your resume shows employers that you have foundational knowledge in your field and skills to build upon.
+- Relevant coursework: Including coursework that’s relevant to the job shows employers you have foundational knowledge in your field and skills to build upon.

 How to format your resume’s education section